edgeworx/docs/content/en/docs/cloud/edgectl/add-an-edge-node.md

       ✔ To uninstall, execute `sudo /opt/edgeworx/uninstall.sh`
 ```

-Note the final two lines: The first line provides a link to view your node in the Darcy Cloud web portal.
-The final line provides a command to uninstall the software and detach the node from Darcy Cloud
+Note the final two lines: The first line provides a link to view your node in the Darcy Cloud web
+portal.
+The final line provides a command to uninstall the software and detach the node from Darcy
+Cloud.

-Now that we have our node connected to Darcy Cloud, we can install an application to that node!
+Now that we have our node connected to Darcy Cloud, we can install an application to that node.